Seems like the older I get the

-way to shorter days and cooler temperatures with the promise of another winter
+days and cooler temperatures with winter soon to follow.

 I don’t feel ready for another winter.
 Seems like we just got through the last one.